usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 GitHub is a key player in the open source ecosystem, serving as the world's largest repository for software development.
 It's more than just a place to store code; it's a collaborative platform for version control, bug tracking, managing feature requests, and creating documentation.
 The reach of GitHub is immense, with users spanning from individual developers to major organizations.
 Its user base includes 67 national governments, [164 US federal agencies](https://government.github.com/community/), 52 US state and territory governments, almost [20,000 USA businesses](https://theirstack.com/en/technology/github/us) and over [25 million software developers in the USA alone](https://innovationgraph.github.com/global-metrics/developers), highlighting just how integral open source has become to both public and private sectors.
 In 2018, GitHub was purchased by Microsoft for $7.5 billion, and has continued to define what is expected in modern software development.

-### Why Open Source Software Matters in Federal Procurement
+### Why open source software matters in federal procurement

 OSS is used in nearly every modern government digital service and is a significant factor in federal procurement because it offers a wide range of benefits that are distinct from traditional proprietary software.
 If acquisition professionals understand how to evaluate and procure it responsibly, OSS can reduce costs, increase innovation, and support long-term vendor independence.